barohcambridge/website/content/menu/index.md

-We specialise in excitingly presented [cocktails](#house) made to our own recipes: you can expect swirling smoke, edible [custom-printed pictures](../photo/index.md), drinks served in a parrot or a bathtub, and friendly sharks!
+We specialise in excitingly presented [cocktails](#house) made to our own recipes: you can expect swirling smoke, edible [custom-printed pictures](../photo/index.md), drinks served in parrots and bathtubs, and friendly sharks!

 For the more classically minded cocktail connoisseur, we have a great